kyma-project/community/concepts/observability-strategy/configurable-monitoring/05-monitoring-concept.md

 ### Configurability

-Telemetry Operator configures pipelines of a central collector, using sane defaults with focus on value for the user.
+Telemetry Operator configures pipelines of the gateway, using sane defaults with focus on value for the user.
 User can easily select and deselect metrics by workload or Namespace, and so on.

 ### In-Cluster backend